 How to find the actuation count?

 Smaller files will upload faster.
-Your image will be deleted from the server once the EXIF-information has been read.
+Your image will be deleted from the server immediately after the shutter count information has been read.

 Drop Your Image File Here

 - The uploaded image contained only very rudimentary EXIF data.

 - Did you perhaps submit an image that was photoshopped or transferred wirelessly between devices?

 - If so, you may want to try again by uploading an image that comes directly from the camera.

 - Canon includes the shutter count in EXIF data only for a few, older cameras.

 - However, other methods exist to retrieve the shutter count for more recent EOS cameras.